Design map-based visualizations

 Merge ZIP Code geometries

 Suppose you needed to report the data for 2020 and not include 2019 data.
-You will use a second method to meet your organization's minimum threshold, by aggregating ZIP Codes for a single year until there are more than five cases in each aggregated area.
+You'll use a second method to meet your organization's minimum threshold: aggregating ZIP Codes for a single year until there are more than five cases in each aggregated area.
 This approach decreases spatial resolution to maintain temporal resolution.

-2. In the Search box, type build balanced zones, and in the results, click Build Balanced Zones.
+2. Search for build balanced zones.
+In the list of results, click Build Balanced Zones.

 Build Balanced Zones tool in the search results

-A note appears on the tool that the input has a filter.
+A note appears that the input has a filter.
 This is because there is a definition query on the layer, filtering it to only show the 2020 data.

 4. For Output Features, type HBLL_2020_Zones.